3 min read

 • Strategic planning

-• Risk/impact analysis
+• Risk and impact analysis

-• Multi‑document and multi‑meeting synthesis
+• Multi‑document or multi‑meeting synthesis

 • Justified recommendations

-• Structured comparative analysis
+• Structured comparisons

 Instant mode is best for:

-• Drafting
+• Drafting and rewriting

 • Quick translation